CASFRI/CASFRI/documentation/specifications/README.md

 Identifies the layer number of the LYR or NFL row within a particular polygon.
 A maximum of 9 layers can be identified.
 No two LYR or NFL layers can have the same value within the same polygon.

 LAYER is related to STAND_STRUCTURE and NUM_OF_LAYERS and is recorded for all LYR and NFL records.
-In stands with SINGLE_LAYERED, MULTI_LAYERED or COMPLEX structure, Layer 1 will always be the tallest (uppermost) LYR layer in the stand sequentially followed by Layer 2 and so on.
+In stands with SINGLE_LAYERED, MULTI_LAYERED or COMPLEX structure, Layer 1 will always be the tallest (uppermost) LYR layer in the stand sequentially followed by layer 2 and so on.
 All NFL layers are reported below the LYR layers, shrub layers are assumed to be above herb layers in cases where both are available.
 Any non-vegetated NFL layers are reported last (i.e. highest layer value).
 Lower layers are assigned the appropriate value based on the presence of higher layers, so if no canopy information exists, an NFL layer will get a value of 1.
 In stands with HORIZONTAL structure, the LAYER values represent the different horizontal sub-components of the polygon.
 The maximum number of layers recognized is nine.

 | Values   | Description   |
 | :------- | :------- |